gradle/gradle/design-docs/managed-model.md

 ## Feature: Support more types for managed properties

-### Backlog

-- Need reasonable `toString()` value for scalar collection implementations.
-Should match that of other managed types.
-- Documentation does not mention copy-on-write semantics for mutable properties of type scalar collection.
-- Default value for property with type collection of scalars is not shown in model report.
-- `null` value for mutable property is not shown in model report (but empty list is).
-- Support `Collection` as property type, at least for mutable property.
-- Support `Collection` (or `Iterable`) and arrays as parameter to setter.
-- Support conversion of scalar types when added elements to a collection of scalars.

 ### Convenient configuration of scalar typed properties from Groovy

 - Convert input value: